vfarah-if/ElasticSearchExercise/README.md

 ## Detailed Tutorial Links

 Attached are some PDF's shared to read before even going through the main documentation.
 This includes [Introducing Elasticsearch](./introducing-elasticsearch-slides.pdf) ,[executing crud operations](./executing-crud-operations-using-the-elasticsearch-apis-slides.pdf) and [executing search requests using es query dsl](./executing-search-requests-using-elasticsearch-query-dsl-slides.pdf).
+Associated is a [text file](./ElasticsearchCommands.txt) that can be a good example of the working examples that can be used to play with the generation of ES types, indexes and documents to visualise how this works.

 Add a **chrome plugin** to help you do ElastiSearch stuff called [ElasticSearch Head](https://chrome.google.com/webstore/detail/elasticsearch-head/ffmkiejjmecolpfloofpjologoblkegm) to help visualise your Elasticsearch instance, to see indexes, create structured queries and lots more